DSuveges/BabyGrowth/README.md

 * Multiple weight units are supported: g, kg, lb

 ___ToDo list for further versions:___
-* Support both girl and boy data
 * Support all available measures: weight, length, head circumference
-* More customizable plot labels
 * Plot become optional, just a calculator to get baby percentile.
 * More rubust error hangling
 * customizable units on the chart (eg. lb-s instead of kg)